vhesener/Closures/README.md

 There are many reasons for this, but mostly because
 	* It was arbitrarily challenging.
 	* It was in the spirit of Swift.
-* Create a scalable mechanism to easily add addtional closure wrappers in the future.
+* Create a scalable mechanism to easily add additional closure wrappers in the future.

 It is our goal to become irrelevant via [sherlock](http://www.urbandictionary.com/define.php?term=sherlocked).
 In addition to not having to support this library anymore, it would actually be flattering